mattduffield/frontendcreator/docs/tutorials/validation-screen.md

 15) Click on the Preview tab or the Preview button and you should see something like the video above.

-That it!
+That's it!
 You have created your first validation form!
 Congratulations!